0xJackmeister/Jack-of-All-BL4D3S/Scripts/interview-questions.md

+Question : How to react to data breach ?

+Answer :
 As a cybersecurity consultant, my immediate response to a data breach would be to follow the incident response plan that has been put in place by the organization.
 The following steps are recommended:

 _**Containment**_: